rishi-travels/Crop-yield-prediction/README.md

 # Crop yield prediction

-This is a NextJS based webapp.
+This is a AI/ML based webapp project.

-To get started, take a look at src/app/page.tsx.
+To visit the webapp click :https://studio-phi-lilac.vercel.app/